jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=truststore-password)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `turn-off-change-session-id-on-login`
-the session id is changed by default on a successful login. set this to true if you want to turn this off. get the `elytron-oidc-client` `secure-server` `turn-off-change-session-id-on-login` attribute.
+the session id is changed by default on a successful login. set this to 'true' if you want to turn this off. get the `elytron-oidc-client` `secure-server` `turn-off-change-session-id-on-login` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=turn-off-change-session-id-on-login)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `use-resource-role-mappings`
-if set to true, the subsystem will look inside the token for `application-level` role mappings for a user. if set to false, the subsystem will look at the `realm-level` for `user-role` mappings. this is optional. get the `elytron-oidc-client` `secure-server` `use-resource-role-mappings` attribute.
+if set to 'true', the subsystem will look inside the token for `application-level` role mappings for a user. if set to 'false', the subsystem will look at the `realm-level` for `user-role` mappings. this is optional. get the `elytron-oidc-client` `secure-server` `use-resource-role-mappings` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=use-resource-role-mappings)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `verify-token-audience`
-if set to true, then during `bearer-only` authentication, the subsystem verifies if the token contains the client name defined as an audience. it is recommended to set the value to true for improved security. get the `elytron-oidc-client` `secure-server` `verify-token-audience` attribute.
+if set to 'true', then during `bearer-only` authentication, the subsystem verifies if the token contains the client name defined as an audience. it is recommended to set the value to 'true' for improved security. get the `elytron-oidc-client` `secure-server` `verify-token-audience` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=verify-token-audience)`